nishgowda/Mini-FS/README.md

 	- deletes from the database with a given key
 - CLEAR `/clear/<worker_idx>`
 	- clears all keys from the worker given it's index
+- CLOSE `/close/<worker_idx>`
+	- closes all connections to the worker server with the given index
+- CLOSE `/close/`  (on master)
+	- closes all connections to the master server

 **Note:** Also curl the *clear* url for a worker when finished to clear the  worker server so you can keep runnning the tests without overlapping the data.